rathsandeep/rathsandeep.github.io/_pages/about.md

 My approach to research involves close collaboration with hospitals, providers, and technology firms to pinpoint critical issues related to resource allocation that arise in healthcare systems.
 My research encompasses a variety of methodologies.
 I combine predictive and prescriptive methods, including data-driven optimization, large-scale linear and integer programming, robust optimization, machine learning, dynamic programming, and causal inference.
 My model-based approach culminates in actionable solutions and valuable insights for healthcare administrators.

-I have collaborated with technology firms and healthcare systems such as, Veterans Health Los Angeles, UCLA Ronald Regan Medical Center, UNC Health, Opflow, University of Pittsburgh Medical Center
+I have collaborated with technology firms and healthcare systems such as, Veterans Health Los Angeles, UCLA Ronald Regan Medical Center, UNC Health, Opflow, University of Pittsburgh Medical Center.

+My research has been a finalist for the INFORMS Applied Analytics Award and has won the UNC Kenan-Flagler Business School Bullard Faculty Research Impact Award.

 I teach Operations Management and Healthcare and Service Operations Management at the Kenan Flagler Business School.

+My detailed CV is available [here](/assets/pdf/sandeep_rath_CV.pdf) and a brief resume is available [here](/assets/pdf/sandeep_rath_short_resume.pdf)